- 1 1/2 cups water

 - Refrigerate cake at least 20 minutes before serving.

-- Half the recipe unless you want to make a lot of small cakes.
+- Variation: you can make cupcakes or individual cakes.
+Take into account the following: be careful not to over bake them; don't add any other topping to serve them.
+They are fabulous as they are; halve the recipe unless you want to make a lot of small cakes.
 This is a large recipe.

 Keywords: date cake, chocolate date, chocolate date cake